Do you need to create screen grabs or videos for work or social media? RecordCast can get the job done quickly, as long as you aren’t fussy.

 - Projects are automatically saved.

-- The video editor is frankly, very limited.
-While you can string various videos together, and add a variety of text effects, there’s no cropping, video enhancing, transitions, etc.
+- The video editor is limited in functions.
+While you can string various videos together, and add a variety of text effects, there’s no cropping, video enhancing, transitions, etc. There are no functions for adjusting brightness, contrast, etc, too.

 - You can only import videos lesser than 1GB in size.

 - I’ve tested the platform using Chrome and Edge, and it works.
-On Firefox, however, videos were downloaded without extension.
-Recordings were also unable to be ported over for editing.
+On Firefox, however, I encountered various difficulties with selection of recording screen and downloading of videos.

 I would rate RecordCast a 9 out of 10 if considered purely as an online screen recorder.

-It gets the job done.
+It gets the job done with minimal fuss.
 It allows you to target recording too; you can just capture whatever you’re doing within a specific application, or within a browser, etc.

-That it’s free is a huge attraction, naturally.
+That it’s free is also a huge attraction, naturally.

 The included video editing function, on the other hand, is very limited.
 It’s fine if you’re just looking to add text, but beyond that, you’re better using another application.